 2. Initial offers are often low, by design

-An agent may offer you a quick settlement after an injury.
+An agent may offer you a quick settlement after a personal injury.
 However, that may mean that he or she knows that your claim may be worth much more than the offer.
 You may want to wait to accept an amount until you have had a chance to do the math and determine how much you and your family will need.

 3. The extent of your injuries may be worse than you realize